Table Of Contents

 Azure Monitor

-Azure Monitor is Microsoft’s native monitoring tool designed to help you monitor your Azure public cloud infrastructure, applications, and network continuously.
+Azure Monitor is Microsoft’s native monitoring tool designed to help you continuously monitor your Azure public cloud infrastructure, applications, and network.
 It does this by analyzing metrics and logs.
-The tool stores metrics as numerical data in a standardized structure, unlike log data, which it stores in a variety of types, each with a unique structure.
-Thus, Azure Monitor Logs use queries to analyze data.
+The tool stores metrics as numerical data in a standardized structure, unlike log data, which is stored in a variety of types, each with a unique structure.
+Thus, Azure Monitor Logs uses queries to analyze data.

-Azure typically consists of virtual machines (VMs), application components, database services, networking components, and web services.
+Azure typically consists of virtual machines (VMs), application components, databases, networking, and web services.
 To ensure high availability, optimal performance, and seamless customer experience, Azure Monitor tracks the performance and overall health of these system components at all times.

 To accomplish this, Azure Monitor works with other native monitoring tools, including Azure Advisor, Azure Application Insights, and: